ONSdigital/es-imputation-sg/README.md

 Next, the wrangler calls the method (see below) which populates the Atypical columns and passes the data back to the wrangler.
 The wrangler saves the data to S3 so it can be used by the next process.
 Completion status is published to SNS.

+### Recalculate Means Wrangler

+This wrangler recalculates the means of movement after the atypical values have been removed.

+This uses the same method as calculate means.

 ### Apply Factors Wrangler